anothertechs/anothertechs/src/blogs/programming/python/downloading-youtube-video-using-python/index.md

 ---
-title: Download YouTube videos using Python
+title: Downloading YouTube videos using Python
 published: true
 date: 2021-06-19
 description: "Downloading youtube video using python.
 Here we will be using pytube module for downaloding youtube videos.